gatsbyjs/gatsby/docs/docs/how-to/performance/improving-site-performance.md

 For additional precision, run Lighthouse multiple times and take the median result.

-### Third, quantify the impact of each change you make
+### Step 3: Quantify the impact of each change you make

 While you're doing performance-improvement work, it's important to understand the impact of each change or set of changes.
 You may find that one change gives you a 2-point Lighthouse improvement and another gives you a 20-point improvement.